 - You may suffer from minor cuts on your lips because of the metal brackets

-Even when people understand how braces work and the benefits they offer, getting them isn’t usually at the top of anyone’s wish list, but having a nicer smile might be.
-Even though there are some negative factors associated with having braces, the bottom line is that at the end of the day (or several years), you’re going to thank yourself for getting them put on, especially when the people who used to taunt you for having crooked teeth or braces end up complimenting you on your new and improved beautiful smile!
+Even when people understand how braces work and the benefits they offer, getting them isn’t usually at the top of anyone’s wish list.
+Still, even though there are some negative factors associated with having braces, the bottom line is that at the end of the day (or several years), you’re going to thank yourself for getting them put on, especially when the people who used to taunt you for having crooked teeth or braces end up complimenting you on your new and improved beautiful smile!
 It all starts by getting in touch with us for a free consultation!